Colin Fraser - Chief Scientist

 Barbara Fraser - CEO

-Barbara studied Fashion Design in Glasgow then ran a manufacturing business for 12 years before joining Sequentix Music Systems in 2011.
+Barbara studied fashion design in Glasgow then ran a manufacturing business before joining Sequentix Music Systems in 2011.

 Barbara shares the day-to-day running of Sequentix with her husband Colin, and also shares his vision for quality products and service.

 She handles enquiries, manages the Cirklon waiting list and processes customer and supplier orders.